kaito-project/keda-kaito-scaler/README.md

 keda-hpa-phi-4          InferenceSet/phi-4          0/10 (avg)   1         5         1          11m
 ```

 That's it!
-Your KAITO workloads will now automatically scale based on the number of waiting inference request(`vllm:num_requests_waiting`).
+Your KAITO workloads will now automatically scale based on the number of waiting inference requests (`vllm:num_requests_waiting`).

 ## License